the-ton-tech/ton-validators-metrics/.changeset/refactor-pool-to-nominator-pool.md

 ---
-"types": major
+"types": minor
-"monitoring": major
+"monitoring": minor
 ---

-Refactor pool terminology to nominator-pool for better clarity and extensibility
+Refactor pool metrics with contract type support and address format change

-This is a breaking change that renames all pool-related types, functions, and metrics to use the "nominator-pool" naming convention.
-This change prepares the codebase for supporting additional pool types in the future.
+This is a breaking change that adds support for multiple pool contract types and changes the address format for pool metrics.
+The metrics now include a `contract_type` label to distinguish between different pool implementations.

 **Breaking Changes:**